 If you run a lamp business and you exclusively want to be found online when people search “lamps and shades,” then maybe you’d want your business domain name to be “johnslampsandshades.com.”

 But when it comes to adding in keywords to your business domain name, you don’t want to get too specific, pigeonholing yourself for the future.
-If John ever wanted to pivot to a massive lighting company, “johnslampsandshades.com” is now a pretty narrow description of what he does.
+If John ever wanted to pivot to a massive lighting company, “johnslampsandshades.com” would be a pretty narrow description of what he does.

 So if you want to put keywords into your domain name—you can.
 Just try to stay as broad as possible with target keywords so you don’t close any doors down the line.